ZenithVal/OSCLeash/README.md

         "PhysboneParameters":
         [
             "Leash_North",
-            "Leash_South"
+            "Leash_South",
+            "Leash_East",
+            "Leash_West"
         ],
 ```

 We'll parse the name of your leath for North, South, ect based on underscores.
+So `"Tail_South"` would work.

-Whenever this leash is grabbed and pulled past the deadzone it will begin to turn. <br/>It will continue to turn until it is greater than the deadzone. <br/>
+Whenever this leash is grabbed and pulled past the deadzone it will begin to turn. <br/>It will continue to turn until it is greater than the TurningDeadzone value. <br/>

 <br/>